Yelp/threat_intel/README.md

     * Domains related to an IP
     * Domain tagging dates for a domain
     * DNS RR history for a domain
+    * WHOIS information for a domain
+    * Latest malicious domains for an IP

 To use the Investigate API wrapper import `InvestigateApi` class from `threat_intel.opendns` module: